 UN Logistics Cluster Training

-The MIT Humanitarian Response Lab participates in the Logistics Cluster's Logistics Response Team (LRT) Training, when available.
+The MIT Humanitarian Supply Chain Lab participates in the Logistics Cluster's Logistics Response Team (LRT) Training, when available.
 The LRT is run by the United Nations World Food Programme for logisticians from various humanitarian organizations.
 The LRT training is a week-long simulated emergency designed to build experience and strengthen partnerships among emergency response professionals.
 MIT researchers have helped to facilitate the training, playing roles, running exercises, and -- most importantly -- learning from the other participants and from the training itself.

 MIT Global SCALE Network